Satellite Imagery and GIS Maps for Land Cover and Change Detection

 Satellite imagery and GIS maps for land cover, land use and its changes is a key to many diverse applications such as environment, forestry, hydrology, agriculture and geology.
 Natural resource management, planning and monitoring programs depend on accurate information about the land cover in a region.
 Methods for monitoring vegetation change range from intensive field sampling with plot inventories to extensive analysis of remotely sensed data which has proven to be more cost effective for large regions, small site assessment and analysis.

-Satellite Imaging Corporation (SIC) can provide automated datasets for vegetation and land cover use by updating your projected area and incorporating a more recent image to determine the changes.
+Satellite Imaging Corporation (SIC) can provide automated satellite map datasets for vegetation and land cover use by updating your projected area and incorporating a more recent image to determine the changes.
 Evaluation of the static attributes of land cover (types, amount, and arrangement) and the dynamic attributes (types and rates of change) on satellite image data may allow the types of change to be regionalized and the approximate sources of change to be identified or inferred.

 Vegetation Index Maps